More Trust, Less Fuss: An Interview with Prof Jacqueline O’Reilly’s Team at DIGIT on Remote Working

 An interview with the team at DIGIT, the Digital Futures at Work Research Centre – a collaboration between the Business Schools at the Universities of Sussex and Leeds.

 Remote working is no longer a nice-to-have: it’s a part of modern business strategy and culture.
 But it’s a double-edged sword.
 Get it right and you’ll improve productivity; get it wrong and employee engagement and efficiency break down.
 Which is why, at Soldo, we want to provide you with more than just a toolkit for remote-workers.
-In this series, Soldo is working with leading academics and business experts to give you the bigger picture on remote working: from management to wellbeing, finance to HR.
+In this series, prepaid card provider Soldo is working with leading academics and business experts to give you the bigger picture on remote working: from management to wellbeing, finance to HR.

 The Digital Futures at Work Research Centre aims to advance our understanding of how digital technologies are reshaping work, impacting on employers, employees, job seekers and governments.
 It is led by the Universities of Sussex and Leeds with partners from Aberdeen, Cambridge, Manchester and Monash Universities.
 We spoke to:

 - Co-Lead of the Mid- and Early Career Researcher Stream, Chartered and Registered Occupational Psychologist at the University of Sussex; Dr Emma Russell

 - Associate Professor of Management at ESCP Business School, Madrid, and Associate Fellow at Digit; Dr. Petros Chamakiotis

 We began by asking how managers can keep employee engagement positive in a remote working environment – Petros took a surprisingly optimistic tone from the workplace upheaval caused by Coronavirus.